Micinek/micinek.github.io/_posts/2024-04-30-my-homelab.md

  - connected to Dell Wyse, serving NUT (Network UPS Tools) to other servers

 # My Homelab:
-- It's a homelab, i’m always working on this...
+- It's a homelab, i’m always working on this.
+But this is it's current looks, until i move it to my garden house ( i need to build it first...)

 ![data rack1]({{ BASE_PATH }}/assets/img/2024-04-30-my-homelab/IMG_9751.JPEG)
 ![data rack2]({{ BASE_PATH }}/assets/img/2024-04-30-my-homelab/IMG_9748.JPEG)